-The forms of ginger that are most familiar to Americans are the fresh form which involves peeling and chopping or grating the ginger, and the dried and ground form.
-This week on SPICEography Showdown, let’s take a look at how these two forms compare to each other and how to choose which one to use.
+Ginger comes from the underground stem of the ginger plant (Zingiber officinale), which is a part of the Zingiberaceae family.
+This means that the ginger plant is related to other spices like turmeric and cardamom.
+The forms of ginger that are most familiar to Americans are the fresh form, which involves peeling and chopping or grating the ginger, and the dried and ground form.
+Let’s take a look at how these two forms compare to each other and how to choose which one to use.

 Do fresh and dried ginger taste the same?

 Fresh ginger has a flavor that can be described as fiery and pungent.
 Some experts describe the scent as similar to that of camphor while being peppery like cloves.
 When it is cooked in its fresh form, ginger tenderizes and spreads its flavor to everything it touches.

 The strong flavor of fresh ginger is more complex, but it can be somewhat diluted because it has more moisture than its dried counterpart.
 It is also important to note that fresh ginger’s essential oils can disappear at high temperatures, thus affecting the flavor.